Archaeology

 Archaeology shows the ASN.1 at a lower-level, without assuming (or knowing) anything about the specific data structure definition.
 This can be useful when you don't have an ASN.1 definition for a file, when the domain-specific tool (like Certificate Assistant) abstracts away the details you want to see, or where there are simply no specific tools available (as for App Store receipts).

-For example, we can open the CMS from a macOS code signature, and see attributes such as the
+For example, we can open the CMS from a macOS code signature, and see attributes such as the (self-declared) Signing Time:

 Often, an ASN.1 item will contain another chunk of data in another format, and you can use Archaeology to decode that.